jaydenseric/Barebones/README.md

 ### Set z-index layers

 `z-index` layers can be named and managed as lists within the config, using the `layer($stack, $name, $base-index: 0)` function.
 Layer lists stack from bottom to top.
-The optional `$base-index` parameter can be used to layer collections of layers.
+The optional `$base-index` parameter can be used to layer stacks of layers.

 #### Example